bdcrops/module-minventory/README.md

 # BDC_Minventory

 This module is used as a resupply for stock BDCrops Magento 2 extensions.
-The sample module, demonstrating UI grid.
+Magento 2 Stock / Inventory Management, demonstrating UI grid.